The 49 Best Home Business Ideas for 2024

 To become a real estate agent, you’ll need to complete coursework and pass an exam to earn your real estate license.
 You’ll also need to find a brokerage to work with.

 As a real estate agent, you earn a percentage of the sales you see through.
-The median pay for real estate agents in 2020 was just over $51,000.
+The median pay for real estate agents in 2021 was just under $49,000.

 25. Home Staging

 Live out your HGTV dream.

 Homeowners hoping to get the highest price need to make their humble abode look its best.
 And that’s where you, the home stager, come in to rearrange the furniture, hide the million toys in a storage unit and replace all those framed cat photos with tasteful art.